 Every year, St Andrew's takes part in the British Schools' Orienteering Championships.
 The venue for this prestigious event moves around the country: in recent years, we have visited Northumberland, Hertfordshire, Scotland, Cheshire, Derbyshire, Yorkshire and Norfolk.

-For six of the last seven years, we have been British Middle/Prep School champions.
+For seven of the last eight years, we have been British Middle/Prep School Champions.